influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/reduce.md

 ---

-The `reduce()` function aggregates records in each table according to the reducer, `fn`, providing a way to create custom table aggregations.
+The `reduce()` function aggregates records in each table according to the reducer, `fn`, providing a way to create custom aggregations.
 The output for each table is the group key of the table with columns corresponding to each field in the reducer object.

-If the reducer record contains a column with the same name as a group key column, the group key column's value is overwritten and the resulting record is regrouped into the appropriate table.

 _**Function type:** Transformation_